Maalinlarsson/bootcamp-travel-magazine/_posts/2023-01-01-first-post copy 2.md

 ---
-layout: post-with-sidebar
+layout: post
-title: Second Blog Post
+title: First Blog Post
-description: "This is a short description of the second blog post"
+description: "This is a short description of the first blog post"
-featured-image: 'images/blog-bg-10.jpg'
+featured-image: '/images/blog-bg-15.jpg'
 author: Your Name
 banner:
   banner-image: '/images/blog-bg-10.jpg'